 Twins draft California prep shortstop Royce Lewis at No. 1

-This May 20, 2016 photo shows JSerra Catholic High School third baseman Royce Lewis preparing to throw to first base during an opening round Division 1 baseball playoff game in San Juan Capistrano, Calif.
-The Minnesota Twins think they've got their shortstop of the future in the speedy and slick-fielding Royce Lewis.
+The Minnesota Twins think they've got their shortstop of the future in the speedy and slick-fielding Royce Lewis .
+The Southern California high school player was taken with the No.

 Add your comments below